IsraelAlonzoMoran/terraform_hw3/README.md

 In the project folder called "terraform_hw3", inside it, we have a main file called "terraform_hw3.tf", in this file we are going to add the path of each module, this way from this main file we are going to be able to call each module and be able to pass values to each variables.tf file that we have defined in each module, this will help to communicate/connect our modules.
 The variables name that we have in each module needs to be added to the main file as well, this way the variables can receive the respective values as needed.
 When adding the variables in the main file make sure to include the module reference if using a module outputs.tf file to get the id, name, etc from other modules.

-Here we hve the main file "terraform_hw3.ft.
+Here we have the main file "terraform_hw3.ft.

 Just to show some code from the main file.
-Here we have the provider in this case AWS, we are also adding the region that we are using for this project (Oregon us-west-2), from here we are also passing the values for the vpc_cidr, the cidr for the 3 public subnest and 3 private subnets.
-From here we are passing some values to the variables we have in each module of the project.
+Here we have the provider in this case AWS, we are also adding the region that we are using for this project (Oregon us-west-2), from here we are also passing the values for the vpc_module, values for the variable vpc_cidr, for the variable called region-availability-zones.
+From this main file we are passing some values to the variables we have in each module of the project.

 ```bash
 terraform {